Jonarzz/WinterTimeMailTester/README.md

 # Winter Time Mail Tester
-Python script that should send mails during changing to winter time which will allow to check how different mail hosts deal with the change
+Python script that should send mails during changing to winter time which will allow to check how different mail hosts deal with the change.

 # The result of the experiment
 I tested the most popular mail servers in my country: Gmail, WP, Onet and o2.
 There were two possibilities: